trezanik/isochrone/README.md

 With C++17 and NT 6.1 (if Windows) set as our base, these must compile with no warnings at a high level (e.g. MSVC /W4) for releases.
 Warnings caused by lowering configuration to C++14, NT5/6.0 are not sought to be remediated.

+Present known flaws/deficiencies not in a transient state - i.e. don't raise bug reports for these:

+ - Multi-workspace support (not started)
+ - Linux images with OpenGL render as plain black.
+Vulkan or software renderers are fine, as is the entire Windows platform.
+Fault unknown.
+ - NT5 build ping is broken (not investigated beyond binary testing, where discovered)
+ - Audio streams spanning multiple buffers replay last buffer contents on start/resume

+There's lots more still a work in progress, but figured these are worth calling out explicitly as likely callouts even though we're still in alpha.